japikas/ctrlx-chirpstack/README.md

 - ctrlX WORKS in Windows (Ubuntu comes pre-installed in App Build Environment)

 >[!WARNING]
-> Please bear in mind snaps are build with `--destructive-mode` flag, which means the build may mess up with your host environment.
+> Please bear in mind snaps are build with `--destructive-mode` flag, which means the snapcraft build system may mess up with your host environment.
 Use of virtualisation of some type is recommended.

 ### ctrlX SDK installation
 ```